 Bachelor's degree, or an equivalent combination of education and experience;

-Academic Advising experience;
+Academic advising, or equivalent experience;

-Ability to develop, implement and manage academic programs and services;
+Ability to develop, implement, and manage academic programs and services;

-Excellent organizational, communication and presentation skills;
+Excellent organizational, communication, and presentation skills;

 Ability to manage multiple tasks and work independently.

-Master's degree or equivalent education and experience; and
+Master's degree, or equivalent education and experience; and

 Salary: Commensurate with education and experience.